 The Braconidae constitutes the second most diverse family within the Hymenoptera.
-This family includes over 21,000 described species across more than 1,100 genera, though these numbers represent only a fraction of their true global diversity ~\citep{yu2012world,Quicke2015,Chen2019}.
-Due to their prevalence as parasitoids of other insects ~\citep{Matthews1974}, braconids play a pivotal role in terrestrial ecosystems and are extensively utilized as agents in biological control programs ~\citep{shaw1991classification}.
-Taxonomically, the most reliable distinction is found in the wing venation: braconids almost invariably lack the second recurrent vein (2m-cu) in the fore wing, a vein that is typically present in ichneumonids ~\citep{Quicke2015}.
+This family includes over 21,000 described species across more than 1,100 genera, though these numbers represent only a fraction of their true global diversity ~\cite{yu2012world,Quicke2015,Chen2019}.
+Due to their prevalence as parasitoids of other insects ~\cite{Matthews1974}, braconids play a pivotal role in terrestrial ecosystems and are utilized as agents in biological control programs ~\cite{shaw1991classification}.
+Taxonomically, the most reliable distinction is found in the wing venation: braconids almost invariably lack the second recurrent vein (2m-cu) in the fore wing, a vein that is typically present in ichneumonids ~\cite{Quicke2015}.

-Traditionally, insect identification has been the domain of expert entomologists, relying heavily on morphological examination under microscopes, detailed dichotomous keys, and extensive reference collections ~\citep{Benjamin2016}.
-This classical approach, while foundational to our understanding of insect diversity, is inherently labor-intensive, time-consuming, and demands highly specialized training and years of experience ~\citep{Magni2023}.
+Traditionally, insect identification has been the domain of taxonomist, relying heavily on morphological examination under microscopes, detailed dichotomous keys, and extensive reference collections~\cite{Benjamin2016}.
+This classical approach, while foundational to our understanding of insect diversity, is inherently labor-intensive, time-consuming, and demands highly specialized training and years of experience~\cite{Magni2023}.

 In this study, we present a novel deep learning framework specifically designed for the automated identification of the hyper-diverse Ichneumonoidea superfamily, representing the first dedicated computational approach focused on this taxonomically complex group.
 By leveraging transfer learning and benchmarking state-of-the-art architectures, including YOLOv12 and YOLOv26, our proposed workflow functions as an operational pipeline for automated taxonomic triage.

 Crucially, this system assists taxonomists by performing the initial separation of bulk samples at the family level, intelligently routing specimens directly to the correct specialists (e.g., directing Braconidae and Ichneumonidae samples to their respective experts).
 This pre-sorting mechanism eliminates the manual burden of preliminary sorting and optimizes the allocation of specialized human expertise as detaild in Figure \ref{fig_automated_framework}.

 A critical component of this approach is the integration of Explainable Artificial Intelligence (XAI) techniques, specifically HiResCAM, which provides high-resolution visual interpretations of the model's internal decision-making process.
 These visualizations enable the identification of morphologically relevant regions, such as wing venation and metasomal structures, that align with traditional taxonomic criteria, thereby enhancing the transparency and biological plausibility of the predictions.
 The dataset and source code are publicly available to ensure reproducibility and to support further research in biodiversity informatics.